hittnikash/BrewMaster/README.md

 <b>Project Testing</b>
-My project was tested on mac & windows, and runs on Google Chrome, Safari, FireFox.<br>
+My project was tested on mac & windows, and runs on Google Chrome, Safari, FireFox & Edge.<br>